Program Focus

 The 6 week project-based internship begins.

-Develop practical, open-source cybersecurity tools, workflows, assessments, and research artifacts across multiple project tracks.
+Develop practical, open-source cybersecurity tools, workflows, assessments, compliance artifacts, and research deliverables across multiple project tracks.

-Interns can contribute through malware tooling, community security assessment, hardware and IoT security research, or threat research.
+Interns can contribute through malware analysis tooling, community security assessment, SOC 2 audit readiness, hardware and IoT security research, honeypot deployment, threat research, or LLM-assisted pentesting.

 These tracks are working options and may evolve as we receive more input from employer partners and mentors.